-Amanda Sum (she/her) is an emerging performer and creator who dances between theatre and
+Amanda Sum (she/her) is a performer and creator who dances between theatre and

 music.
 She is based in Vancouver, on the unceded territories of the Musqueam, Squamish, and